 My tips for Different Things to do in Washington DC

-- Wear comfortable shoes as lots of walking involved in seeing and visiting huge monuments surrounded by park and gardens.
+- Wear comfortable shoes as lots of walking involved in seeing and visiting huge monuments surrounded by parks and gardens.

 - Parking near the monuments is difficult, so if you are coming by car then leave your car at the hotel or you have to park slightly far.
 Metro and public Bus services are good options for internal travel.
 Or check some best things to do in DC by big bus tours.